Ring Video Doorbell 2 vs Ring Video Doorbell Pro

 - Can detect people with Ring Protect Basic or Plus plans

-In this review, I’m comparing the Ring Video Doorbell 2 vs Ring Video Doorbell Pro in terms of their key similarities, key differences, design, features, and installation processes.
-Of course, the two video doorbells both use the Ring— Always Home app, so I’ll be going over that as well.
-Let’s get started!
+In this review, we compared the Ring Video Doorbell 2 and Ring Video Doorbell Pro for design, features, and installation.
+Both video doorbells used the Ring— Always Home app, so we took a look at that as well.

 Key Similarities of Ring Video Doorbell 2 vs. Ring Video Doorbell Pro

-- Temperature range: Both video doorbells work in temperatures from negative five to 120 degrees Fahrenheit.
+- Temperature range: Both video doorbells worked in temperatures from negative five to 120 degrees Fahrenheit.

-- Video quality, fields of view, audio, night vision, storage, smart platform integrations, and artificial intelligence: The cameras have the same specs for almost all of our Necessary Features Test.
+- Video quality, fields of view, audio, night vision, storage, smart platform integrations, and artificial intelligence: The cameras had the same specs for almost all of our Necessary Features Test.

-- App: You’ll control both video doorbell through the Ring— Always Home app.
+- App: We were able to control both video doorbells through the Ring— Always Home app.

 Key Differences of Ring Video Doorbell 2 vs. Ring Video Doorbell Pro

-- Installation: While the Ring Video Doorbell Pro must be hardwired, the Ring Video Doorbell 2 can be hardwired or battery-operated.
+- Installation: While the Ring Video Doorbell Pro required a hardwire connection, the Ring Video Doorbell 2 functioned using both hardwiring and batteries.

-- Activity zones: Only the Ring Video Doorbell Pro has Advanced Motion Detection in the form of activity zones.
+- Activity zones: Only the Ring Video Doorbell Pro had Advanced Motion Detection in the form of activity zones.

-- Price: As of writing, the Ring Video Doorbell Pro costs $80 more than the Ring Video Doorbell 2.
+- Price: The Ring Video Doorbell Pro was priced at $80 more than the Ring Video Doorbell 2.

 Ring Video Doorbell 2 vs. Ring Video Doorbell Pro Design

-As you can see, both video doorbells share the same temperature range and water-resistance.
-As long as you don’t immerse them in water, they can continue to function normally.
-The main difference between the two, design-wise, has to do with how they get power.
-While the Ring Video Doorbell 2 can be hardwired or operated by battery, the Ring Video Doorbell Pro must be hardwired.
-The advantage of hardwiring is that you never have to worry about the battery running out of power.
-However, it does make installation is bit more of a to-do.
-Side note: If you choose to run the Ring Video Doorbell 2 on battery power, the battery will last six months.
+Both video doorbells shared the same temperature range and water-resistance.
+As long they weren’t immersed in water, they could continue to function normally.
+The main difference between the two, design-wise, had to do with how they were powered.
+While the Ring Video Doorbell 2 could be hardwired or operated by battery, the Ring Video Doorbell Pro could only be hardwired.
+The advantage of hardwiring was that we never had to worry about the battery running out of power.
+However, it did make installation a bit more complicated.
+We weren’t sure whether this required hardwiring was worth it, as the batteries on the Ring Video Doorbell 2 only ran out every six months.

-Both video doorbells will record whenever their doorbells are pushed or whenever they detect motion, and both will connect with the Ring— Always Home app via Wi-Fi.
+The Ring Video Doorbell Pro and the Ring Video Doorbell 2 both recorded whenever their bells were pushed or they detected motion, and both connected with the Ring— Always Home app via Wi-Fi.

 Top Video Doorbell for Design

-As these two doorbells have extremely similar designs except for their power sources, I’m going to have to give the design award to the Ring Video Doorbell 2 for having two options, hardwired or battery.
-Now let’s see what these things can actually do!
+Since each doorbell presented extremely similar designs except for their power sources, we had to give the design award to the Ring Video Doorbell 2 for having two options, hardwired or battery.
+Next, we evaluated the features of each doorbell.